Pro-Level Mobile Vlogging: Infinix Launches ZERO 40 Series With Front And Rear 4K Prostable Video Capabilities

 The ZERO 40 5G's flagship-grade 6.78-inch display boasts a remarkable 144Hz refresh rate, delivering an immersive viewing experience for any content.
 The ZERO 40 features a 120Hz refresh rate.
 The ZERO 40 Series' 1500Hz Game Instantaneous Touch Sampling Rate provides precise touch response and immediate feedback, enhancing gaming control.
 The 10-bit AMOLED display offers 100% DCI-P3 color gamut and advanced calibration for exceptional color accuracy.
 The display has a peak brightness of 1300 nits, a 10,000,000:1 contrast ratio, and High Brightness Mode, ensuring clarity even in outdoor settings.
 Additionally, it includes an Eye-care Mode (TUV Rheinland Certified) to reduce visual fatigue from prolonged use.
 Protected by its Corning® Gorilla® Glass, the screen ensures durability and scratch resistance.

 The ZERO 40 Series features advanced chipsets for a smooth user experience.
 The ZERO 40 5G is equipped with the D8200 Ultimate 5G Processor, supporting up to 512GB of storage and 24GB of extended RAM.
 The ZERO 40 4G version features the latest G100 processor, with up to 512GB of storage and 16GB of extended RAM.
-The ZERO 40 Series boasts a 5000mAh high-capacity battery with 45W wired fast charging, reaching up to 60% charge in just 25 minutes.
-The ZERO 40 5G also supports 20W wireless fast charging.
+The ZERO 40 Series boasts a 5000mAh high-capacity battery with 45W wired fast charging, the ZERO 40 5G also supports 20W wireless fast charging.
 Infinix's Extreme-Temp Tech ensures that the ZERO 40 Series can charge at 2.5W even at temperatures as low as -20 degrees Celsius, making it ideal for snowy environments.

 The ZERO 40 Series also includes enhancements for better gaming and entertainment, and more accurate navigation.
 Super WiFi ensures smooth, stable connectivity during gaming, video calls, and online meetings.
-With enhanced anti-interference and wall penetration, enjoy a faster, more stable network experience.
 Enhanced positioning and navigation accuracy significantly elevate the travel experience.

 Smart Living Starts with the ZERO 40